 - 2 cups coarsely chopped fennel bulb, excluding stems and leaves Add to list

-- 2 tablespoons organic sugar Add to list
+- 2 tablespoons sugar Add to list

 - 1 teaspoon red pepper flakes Add to list

 - 2 garlic cloves, minced Add to list

 - 2 tablespoons lemon juice Add to list